NicoleGololobov/Excel/README.md

 # Excel
-Using Microsoft Excel to analyze Titanic dataset
+Using Microsoft Excel to analyze data